 A. Yes!
 I run several evening yoga classes.
 Please see my Classes page for more information.

 8: Q. When you introduce the postures in class you say the name in English but also in another language, what language is that and why do you use it in your class?

 A. It is Sanskrit, which is the language of ancient India and an integral part of Yoga.
 All the classic yoga texts were written originally in Sanskrit and the English names for the yoga postures (or asanas) are in fact merely translations of the original Sanskrit terms.
 Not all yoga teachers use Sanskrit names in their classes (although many of course do!) but I feel it is important to know their original names and thus my students have the opportunity to hear both the English names and Sanskrit too.
 I also feel it lends a feeling of authenticity to one’s practice.

 9: Q. Do you travel to India a lot?

-A. I wouldn’t say a lot, but I have been a few times, most recently (in February 2016) I was very lucky to have the opportunity to spend time in an ashram in Kerala in South India.
+A. I wouldn’t say a lot, but I have been a few times, the most recent occasion was in February 2016 when I was very lucky to have the opportunity to spend time in an ashram in Kerala in South India.
 This was an amazing experience and one that I learned a great deal from.
 You can read about some of my experiences here.

 Prior to this I went to Mumbai way back when and to Goa for a few weeks in my twenties which was an amazing, colourful experience and a real treat for all the senses.
 A lasting memory I have is of walking along the street with huge cows walking along beside me and feeling ever so slightly intimidated!
 I also remember cows walking freely up and down the beaches.
 Both surreal and wonderful at the same time!